QuentinRa/blog.quentinra.dev/programming-languages/web/others/cms/wordpress/index.md

 * [x] The Login page has a different message if user exists
 * [x] The Reset password page has a different message if user exists

+The `wp-signup.php` page may be available.
+If so, we can:

+* [x] Enumerate existing accounts
+* [x] Get a foothold on the platform

+🛡️ Hide the login page such as with [WPS Hide Login](https://wordpress.org/plugins/wps-hide-login/).
+Disable register.
 </div></div>

 <hr class="sep-both">